Chapters

 Based on the purpose of the processing, the Chamber of Commerce mainly processes:

-• professional data: title, function, Curriculum Vitae, education, professional training, survey responses, position or vote at a meeting;
+professional data: title, function, Curriculum Vitae, education, professional training, survey responses, position taken or vote cast at a meeting, financial results, membership;

-• technical data: data collected during your visit to the Chamber of Commerce website, page visited, IP address, type of browser, browser version used, ID code for participation in surveys;
+technical data: data collected during your visit to the Chamber of Commerce website, pages visited, IP address, type of browser, browser version used, ID code for participation in surveys;

 How is Your Data collected?